sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-add-validation/cp-mobile-dev-kit-add-validation.md

     This rule will handle validation if a **@** symbol exists in the email address.
 In this validation rule, you will grab the data entered by the end-user, validate it and check for the **@** symbol then return true if the email address is of a valid format or false if it is not.
 The returning result of the validation rule can be used in the Update action to determine whether the action succeeds or fails.

-7. Save the changes.

     >The [`indexOf()` method](https://www.w3schools.com/jsref/jsref_indexof.asp) returns the index within the calling String object of the first occurrence of the specified value and -1, if no occurrence is found.

     >In above code there is a reference to `ValidationFailure.action`, which doesn't yet exist in your metadata project.
 You will create this action in next step.

-8. In the generated `EmailValidation.js` rule, double-click the red line.
-You will notice a bulb icon suggesting some fixes, click on it, select `MDK: Create action for this reference`, and click `Message Action`.
+6. In the generated `EmailValidation.js` rule, double-click the red line.
+You will notice a bulb icon suggesting some fixes, click on it, select `MDK: Create action for this reference`, and click `Message`.

     <!-- border -->![MDK](img-1.4.gif)

-9. Provide the below information in the `ValidationFailaure.action`:
+7. Provide the below information in the `ValidationFailaure.action`:

     | Field | Value |
     |----|----|